ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 ## Helper Behavior

+The Leader advertises a task to the Helper during each step of an aggregation job and when it requests the Heolper's aggregate share during a collection job.

-Upon receiving a task advertisement from the Leader, If the Helper does not support this mechanism, it will ignore the "dap-taskprov" HTTP header and process the aggregate request as usual.
-In particular, if the Helper does not recognize the task ID, it MUST abort the aggregate request with error "unrecognizedTask".
+Upon receiving a task advertisement from the Leader, If the Helper does not support this mechanism, it will ignore the "dap-taskprov" HTTP header and process the request as usual.
+In particular, if the Helper does not recognize the task ID, it MUST abort the request with error "unrecognizedTask".
 Otherwise, if the Helper supports this mechanism, it proceeds as follows.

 First, the Helper attempts to parse payload of the "dap-taskprov" HTTP header.
 If this step fails, the Helper MUST abort with "invalidMessage".

-Next, the Helper checks that the task ID indicated in the aggregation request matches the task ID derived from the `TaskConfig` as defined in {{definition}}.
+Next, the Helper checks that the task ID indicated in the request matches the task ID derived from the `TaskConfig` as defined in {{definition}}.
 If not, the Helper MUST abort with "unrecognizedTask".

 Next, the Helper decides whether to opt in to the task as described in
 {{provisioning-a-task}}.
-If it opts out, it MUST abort the aggregation job request with "invalidTask".
+If it opts out, it MUST abort the request with "invalidTask".

 Finally, the Helper completes the request as usual, deriving the VDAF verification key for the task as described in {{vdaf-verify-key}}.
-For any report share that does not include the `taskbind` extension with an empty payload, the Helper MUST mark the report as invalid with error "invalid_message" and reject it.
+During an aggregation job, for any report share that does not include the `taskbind` extension with an empty payload, the Helper MUST mark the report as invalid with error "invalid_message" and reject it.

 ## Collector Behavior

 Upon receiving a `TaskConfig` from the Author, the Collector first decides whether to opt into the task as described in {{provisioning-a-task}}.
-If the Collector opts out, it MUST NOT attempt to issue collect requests for the task.
+If the Collector opts out, it MUST NOT attempt to initialize collection jobs for the task.

 Otherwise, once opted in, the Collector MAY begin to issue collect requests for the task.
 The task ID for each request MUST be derived from the `TaskConfig` as described in {{provisioning-a-task}}.
-The Collector MUST advertise the task as described in {{definition}}.
+The Collector MUST advertise the task as described in {{task-advertisement}}.

-If the Leader responds to a collect request with an "unrecognizedTask" error, the Collector MAY retry its collect request after waiting an appropriate amount of time.
+If the Leader responds to a collection request with an "unrecognizedTask" error, the Collector MAY retry its request after waiting an appropriate amount of time.

 # Security Considerations